nmonatja/assignment3/README.txt

 Step 1.
 Run EMStart
 Step 2.
 Run SystemBStart
 Step 3.
 Run few tests: from SMOKE DETECTOR, select 1: Fire.
 In Security Monitoring Console FIRE ALARM indiactor should show RED and UI should pop up, prompting to Confirm Sprinkler or Cancel Sprinkler.
 Click on Confirm Sprinkler.
 Under SPRINKLER - Sprinkler Status window, you should see a message "Received turn sprinkler on message" and SPRINKLER ON (green).

+System C
+Step 0.
+Compile and run rmic (same as the assignment instructions) Step 1.
+Run EMStart
+Step 2.
+Run SystemCStart
+Step 3.
+Run few tests: Close one of the devices that are connected.
+Watch the "Time since last message" increase.
+Once it is greater than 5s, Status should transition to "No COmmunication".